RoboJackets/jr/ISSUE_TEMPLATE.md

 - [ ] 4.
 Set your forked repository as a remote named `origin`.
 - [ ] 5.
 Set our repository as a remote named `rj`.
 - [ ] 6.
 Create a branch named your GT username (ex. `gburdell3`).
 - [ ] 7.
-Use the terminal to create a folder named `2017` in the root of the repo.
+Use the terminal to create a folder named `2018` in the root of the repo. (skip if it already exists)
 - [ ] 8.
-Use the terminal to create an empty text file named `gburdell3.txt` in the `2017` folder.
+Use the terminal to create an empty text file named `gburdell3.txt` in  the `2018` folder.
 - [ ] 9.
 Stage and commit the file (make sure you leave good commit messages!)
 - [ ] 10.
 Create a new branch from `gburdell3` named `gburdell3-add-text`.
 - [ ] 11.
 Add some ASCII art to your file (no longer than 30 lines, no more than 80 characters per line) on that branch and merge it into the `gburdell3` branch.
 Use spaces, not tabs, for indentation in your art, as tabs may distort your image in jr.